My interest in stocks began in the mid-80s, but I didn't make my first investment until 1993.

 Despite their admittedly-promotional moniker, they still fall under the sell-when-it-triples rule.
 If one of these stocks is poised to triple again, I will be sure to let you know before it completes the first triple.
 Most importantly, be sure to pay the utmost respect to the possibility that these picks can go “bust”.
 If they do, the loss can be 100%.

-Ideally, I would also like to find and hold several speculative stocks totaling 10% of my portfolio (roughly 1-3% of my money in each).
+Ideally, I would also like to find and hold several speculative stocks totaling 10% of my portfolio.
+I place roughly 0.5%-3% of my money in each, with most being under 1% (especially the Ten Bagger Or Bust selections).

 Investing just 1% of one’s money in a Speculative pick may seem silly, but it’s prudent when the risk-level is elevated.
 Even CNBC’s Jim Cramer (a former client of mine, from his days at Cramer & Co. and Cramer Berkowitz) advocates only allocating a total of 10% of one’s portfolio to Speculative picks.